 To the outside world, Melbourne presents an idyllic image as one of the most livable cities in the world.
-Known for its vibrant art and music scene, its thriving coffee and dining culture, as well as its legendary public venues like St. Kilda and the Federation Square, Melbourne is definitely a city worth its salt.
+Known for its vibrant art and music scene, its thriving coffee and dining culture, as well as its iconic spots like St. Kilda beach and Federation Square, Melbourne is definitely one of the worlds truly great cities.

 It’s hard to imagine accidents and other unfortunate incidents happening here, but they most certainly do—you just don’t hear about it all the time.
-And with recent statistics shedding light on the fact that less than 5% of Australians are prepared for emergency situations or how to manage emergency first aid response, it becomes all the more important for Melbourne residents to undergo first aid training.
+And with recent statistics shedding light on the fact that less than 5% of Australians are prepared for emergency situations or how to manage emergency first aid response, it becomes all the more important for Melbourne residents to undertake first aid training.

-At Australia Wide First Aid, it is our goal to become a major driving force in making first aid training more easily accessible to both individuals and companies in Melbourne.
-As a nationally recognised training organisation (RTO no. 31961), we are committed to delivering top-quality first aid training to our clients.
-We offer a range of courses across 21 different locations Australia, which include Melbourne and other areas in the State of Victoria.
-The following are the courses that we offer:
+At Australia Wide First Aid, we are on a mission to make nationally accredited first aid training more easily accessible to both individuals and companies in Melbourne.
+As a nationally recognised training organisation (RTO no. 31961), we are committed to delivering industry leading Melbourne first aid courses to our clients.
+We deliver courses across 20 locations around Australia, which include Melbourne as well as throughout the State of Victoria.
+The following are the courses we offer:

 - Express CPR